Entering the French market: how to overcome digital marketing challenges in France

 While there are similarities between the UK and France, there are still differences in culture which need to be considered when localising your website.

 Duplicating and translating web content is unlikely to tap into the interests of French consumers.
-Instead, you will need to have a mother tongue digital marketing expert conduct research to find out exactly what your audience in France is searching for and use these insights to create a bespoke content strategy.
-Everything from the about us, to product descriptions, to informational ranking content, will need to be tailored to what users in France want to know.
+Instead, a mother tongue digital marketing expert can conduct research to find out exactly what your audience in France is searching for.
+These insights can then be used to create a bespoke, localised content strategy.
+Everything from product descriptions, to informational ranking content, needs to be tailored to what users in France want to know.

 You will also need to localise the imagery used on your website.
 Stock images tend to reflect UK and US culture and may not get buy-in from French consumers as they can be unable to relate.
 Even product and bespoke lifestyle imagery may need to be retaken to better represent the French market.